karanthakakr04/aws-labs/amazon-route53-dnssec/README.md

 While DNSSEC doesn't encrypt DNS data or provide confidentiality, it significantly enhances the trustworthiness of the DNS system.
 By implementing DNSSEC, domain owners can protect their users from various DNS-based attacks, including cache poisoning and man-in-the-middle attacks, thereby contributing to a more secure and reliable internet infrastructure.

+### Concrete Example

+Let's consider a scenario:

+1. Without DNSSEC: An attacker performs a cache poisoning attack on a DNS resolver, injecting false information for "bank.com".
+Users querying this resolver are directed to a fake website, potentially exposing their login credentials.

+2. With DNSSEC: The same attack is attempted, but the DNSSEC-aware resolver checks the digital signature of the DNS records.
+It detects that the injected data isn't signed by the legitimate "bank.com" zone, rejects the false information, and protects users from the phishing attempt.

+### Limitations and Challenges

+While DNSSEC significantly enhances DNS security, it's important to be aware of some challenges:

+1. Increased complexity in DNS management
+2. Larger DNS responses, which can sometimes lead to performance issues
+3. Potential for amplification attacks if not properly implemented
+4. Requires widespread adoption to reach its full potential

+Despite these challenges, the security benefits of DNSSEC generally outweigh the drawbacks for most organizations.

+In the next section, we'll delve deeper into how DNSSEC works, exploring the mechanics of DNS record signing and validation.

 ## How DNSSEC Works

 ### DNSSEC within a Zone